Introduction

 };

-Now, if we try to create a Distance object with an int argument, the compiler may not know which constructor to invoke:
+Now, when attempting to instantiate a Distance object with an integer argument, the compiler might encounter ambiguity in selecting the appropriate constructor to call:

 Distance d = 10; // Error: Ambiguous conversion